Sterina1906/blog-app1/README.md

 API Testing

 Use the Swagger UI at http://localhost:8000/docs to test endpoints directly

-Deployment
-Backend Deployment
-The FastAPI backend can be deployed to various platforms:

-Heroku: Use the Procfile and runtime.txt

-DigitalOcean: Use App Platform or Droplets

-AWS: Use Elastic Beanstalk or EC2

-Google Cloud: Use App Engine or Compute Engine

-Frontend Deployment
-The frontend can be deployed to:

-Netlify: Drag and drop the frontend folder

-Vercel: Connect your GitHub repository

-GitHub Pages: Host directly from your repository

-Any static hosting service: The frontend is static HTML/CSS/JS

-Database Considerations
-For production, consider switching from SQLite to:

-PostgreSQL

-MySQL

-AWS RDS

-Google Cloud SQL

-Update the DATABASE_URL in your environment variables accordingly.

-Contributing
-Fork the repository

-Create a feature branch: git checkout -b feature-name

-Make your changes

-Test thoroughly

-Commit your changes: git commit -am 'Add new feature'

-Push to the branch: git push origin feature-name

-Submit a pull request

 License
 This project is open source and available under the MIT License.